pchiorean/Indentz/docs/README.md

 <small>_**Reframe selected objects.**_</small>

 #### **`FitTo*.jsx`**
-These scripts reframe the selected objects to the target area specified in the script name (page/spread or their margins, bleed or visible area).
+These scripts reframe the selected objects to the target area specified in the script name (page/spread or their margins, bleed or _visible area_[^3]).

 For example, running **`FitToPageBleed.jsx`** (⇧F11) on these two frames will expand the yellow one and shrink the red frame to the page bleed: